dr00b/testing_llm_in_delusion_recognition/README.md

 Results: Better, returns N/A on excerpt and theme without being prompted.

+3. Reduced complexity, removing extraction of dominant theme.
+With test set of ~5, this improved performance considerably.

 ### Prompt Constraints
 Short prompts appear to result in incorrectly structured responses.